Ipotrick/Daxa/wiki/daxa-book/src/introduction.md

 > It is made sure that the validation overhead over the plain vulkan function calls stays below 5% in release builds!

 Apart from these, daxa provides important common vulkan abstraction features:
-- Powerful and flexible render graph.
-While manual sync is exposed in Daxa for best control, it also provides an optional render graph. (https://github.com/Ipotrick/Daxa/tree/master/wiki/TaskGraph.md)
+- Powerful and flexible render-graph.
+While manual sync is exposed in Daxa for best control, it also provides an optional render-graph. (https://github.com/Ipotrick/Daxa/tree/master/wiki/TaskGraph.md)
 - Shader build system, including features like `#include` management and shader hot-reloading. (https://github.com/Ipotrick/Daxa/tree/master/wiki/PipelineManager.md)
 - Greatly simplified API surface compared to Vulkan.
 Daxa is only surfacing those concepts that are crucial for good control and performance.
 [No more 1k LOC files to get a triangle](https://github.com/Ipotrick/Daxa/tree/master/wiki/Tutorial.md)
 - Simplified and semi managed object lifetimes to prevent destroying objects still in use on the gpu.